jagerman/loki-multi-sn/README.md

    multi-sn setup, run `oxen-multi-sn-create NN l2-oxend IP:PORT/PUBKEY` for a new node, or `oxen-multi-sn-upgrade l2-oxend IP:PORT/PUBKEY` when first upgrading a multi-sn server to the 11.2+ release.

+### Upgrading an existing oxen-multi-sn setup

+If you already have a oxen-multi-sn setup (e.g. upgrading from oxen 10), you will want to follow steps 0-4 above to get one of your existing nodes working as a proxy with an configured l2-provider.
+I'll continue to assume that it is node 00, but it could be any of them.
+The rest of the nodes can then be upgraded using:

+    oxen-multi-sn-upgrade l2-oxend ipc:///var/lib/oxen/node-00/oxend.sock

+(be sure to change 00 to whichever node you are using).
+This will add the l2-oxend= config line to all the other files at once.

+You can also set up multiple nodes at once.
+For instance if you wanted to use my 00 node *and* a remote node for redundancy, then you would follow steps 7-8 above, and then specify both the ipc for node-00, and the remote address for the other proxy, like this:

+    oxen-multi-sn-upgrade l2-oxend ipc:///var/lib/oxen/node-00/oxend.sock IP:PORT/PUBKEY

+This command only does something to node-NN configs that do not have any L2 configuration at all: if you want to edit it later then you need to edit the /etc/oxen/node-NN.conf files to add the relevant l2-oxend= lines.